All Episodes

 The list of demands keeps getting longer.

-Some banks are just angry as they can be, folks, over all the strings attached to their activities now, and they want to give back this bailout money.
+Some banks are just angry as they can be, folks, over all the strings attached to their activities now.

-Uh they uh they're just uh conditions have become so onerous that they want to return the bailout money.
+Conditions have become so onerous that they want to return the bailout money.

 They're not allowed to run their business the way they've wanted to in the past.

-Now, granted, if you're gonna put your hand out and you're gonna take somebody else's money, I don't care whose it is, that person's gonna have some say in how you run your business, but the banks are getting fed up with it.
+Now, granted, if you're going to put your hand out and you're going to take somebody else's money, I don't care whose it is, that person's going to have some say in how you run your business.

 So there's a potential for more cracks and fissures here.

-Jason Lewis, tomorrow and Friday, CPAC speech in its entirety on Friday.
+Jason Lewis tomorrow and Friday, CPAC speech in its entirety on Friday.

 See you back here Monday.